DengSir/tdBattlePetScript_Doc/WRITE_SCRIPT_ENG.md

 interpretation might be wrong (e.g., Google Translate gives only half of the sentence or translation doesn't make sense)

 Below is an example of how to write a script.
-Let us suppose that the opponent to defeat is Quintessence of Light,
+Let us suppose that the opponent to defeat is Quintessence of Light, and the pets in team are Nether Faerie Dragon and Chrominius.
+The strategy is the following spell
 order: Moonfire + Life Exchange + (swap to Chrominius) + Howl + Surge of Power.

 First we program a use of Moonfire: